hanoii/amazee-yaytxt/README.md

 ## 00:15 - Docker networking

-- By now it had been working for a hilw, was tidying up a few things and preparing for delivery, one thing I wasn't sure about the requirement was if the static ip as per the screenshot was something I should also add (192.168.99.100) but I thought it should be perfectly possible, so on to that.
+- By now it had been working for a while, was tidying up a few things and preparing for delivery, one thing I wasn't sure about the requirement was if the static ip as per the screenshot was something I should also add (192.168.99.100) but I thought it should be perfectly possible, so on to that.

 - Found about networking config and all, starting doing tests but there was no way I could make it work.